Needles Hall, second floor, room 2201

 - AMATH 732 Asymptotic Analysis and Perturbation Theory

-- Water core course requirement: students are required to take the 2 Water core courses listed below.
-These core courses are designed to provide fundamental multidisciplinary knowledge and experience to complement the student’s specialist courses and water-related research:
+- Water core course requirement: students are required to take the 2 Water core courses listed below:

 - WATER 601 Integrated Water Management